 There are generally three different forms of ADHD:

 People with hyperactive ADHD typically feel like they are constantly moving.
 Fidgeting, squirming, and struggling to stay seated are common experiences.
 In children, this can appear like they are being “driven by a motor” and excessive running.
 Broadly across all age groups, hyperactive ADHD individuals may talk excessively, unintentionally interrupt others during conversation, and have trouble exercising self-control.
 This ADHD subtype is most recognisable and most often diagnosed in younger children, especially boys.

 2. Inattentive ADHD

-Inattentive ADHD individuals instead have difficulty with sustaining their attention, following complicated or detailed instructions, and organizing activities and tasks in general.
-As a result, making careless mistakes are common in those with inattentive type ADHD.
-These symptoms are caused by a weak working memory and an inclination to be distracted by stimuli.
-Inattentive ADHD individuals may also tend to lose their belongings, such as their mobile phone, wallets, and kets easily.
+Inattentive ADHD individuals instead find greater difficulty with sustaining their attention, following complicated or detailed instructions, and organizing activities and tasks in general.
+These symptoms are caused by a poorer working memory and an inclination to be distracted by stimuli.
+Inattentive ADHD individuals may also tend to lose their belongings, such as their mobile phones, wallets, and keys, easily.
 While hyperactive ADHD is most often diagnosed in men and boys, inattentive ADHD is more commonly diagnosed in adults and girls.

 3. Hyperactive-Inattentive Combination ADHD

 Hyper-Inattentive Combination individuals exhibit six or more symptoms of hyperactive ADHD and six or more symptoms of inattentive ADHD at the same time.